 The easy-to-reach pocket on the stomach area is convenient for keeping your hands warm, while the mesh pockets on the chest, arms, and inside are easy to use for storing small items such as goggles, spare gloves, and cell phones

-The cuff (❹) prevents snow from getting in.
-The sleeves are roomy and the cuffs are often thick so that they can be worn over gloves.
-They also have a wide adjustment range so that they can be flexibly adapted to various gloves.
+The cuff (❹)prevents snow from entering.
+The sleeves are often roomy and the cuffs are wide so that the sleeves can be worn over gloves.
+A wide range of adjustment is also provided to flexibly accommodate various gloves.

 Other common features found on jackets include powder skirts and wrist gaiters to prevent snow from getting inside the hem and at the cuffs, drawcords for adjusting the hood and tightening the hem, and some backcountry-specific clothing even has built-in RECCO reflectors